 - University of California, San Francisco, MD

 - Harvard College, AB, Fine Art

-Steven Joffe is a pediatric oncologist and bioethicist who is currently the Emanuel and Robert Hart Associate Professor of Medical Ethics and Health Policy at the University of Pennsylvania Perelman School of Medicine.
+Steven Joffe is a pediatric oncologist and bioethicist who is currently the Emanuel and Robert Hart Professor of Medical Ethics and Health Policy and Professor of Pediatrics at the University of Pennsylvania Perelman School of Medicine.
 He is also the Director of the Penn Fellowship in Advanced Biomedical Ethics.